 Q4: What is the definition of a group?

-Clarification on Groups in the TORCH Resource Library provides the definition of groups and specific information to assist programs as they establish groups during Self-Study, report on groups in the Application and in Candidacy Materials, and prepare all groups to meet the 10 Standards during the site visit.
+Clarification on Groups in TORCH provides the definition of groups and specific information to assist programs as they establish groups during Self-Study, report on groups in the Application and in Candidacy Materials, and prepare all groups to meet the 10 Standards during the site visit.

 Q5: Can a program exclude any groups from its NAEYC Accreditation?